flourenco-dev/CatBreedsApp/README.md

 ## Additional notes
 - **Database Handling**: The app uses an in-memory database for testing to avoid conflicts with the database;
 - **API Key**: Author provided Cat API key for ease of use/test purpose but it is not the ideal solution.
-API key and API base URL are kept in a resources file to ensure that different environments are supported (i.e. Dev, Accept, Prod, etc).
+API key and API base URL are kept in a resources file to ensure that different environments are supported (i.e. Dev, Accept, Prod, etc);
+- **Compose Preview**: An improvement for code development would be to add previews to all composable elements.